mistakia/nano-community/docs/introduction/advantages.md

 **Nano is like a bank:** it is secured at all times of the day, even while you are sleeping.

 **Nano is unlike a bank:** it doesn't require any trust to hold your money and protect your privacy.
 It is always open, even on holidays.
 The account balances and history are verifiable by anyone.
 Your money can't be loaned out, leading to credit bubbles.
 It operates without any reliance on a central bank, an administrator, or large overhead costs.
+It is accessible anywhere that has access to the internet.

 **Nano is like Bitcoin:** it is decentralized, making it permissionless, self-sovereign, and censorship resistant.
 The development is open-source and the network is run by a global community of users.
 It can be used without having to trust or rely on any other user, developer, or operator on the network.